 Most commonly seen as Anvifen, Fenibut, or Noofen, Phenibut was originally developed in Russia over 50 years ago.
 Phenibut is used in many parts of the world as a prescription drug to treat issues with anxiety, PTSD, and insomnia.
 Beyond its recommended uses, there seem to be some powerful nootropic benefits to Phenibut as well.

 Phenibut inhibits overly stimulated neurons by increasing GABA levels, helping to restore balance within your brain.
 This drug also stimulates dopamine receptors, which play a key role in cognition, focus, and memory formation.

-As with any nootropic, it’s important you read up on any phenibut side effects before deciding if this drug is right for you.
-Side effects associated with phenibut include:
+As with any nootropic, it’s important you read up on any side effects before deciding if this drug is right for you.
+Side effects associated with Phenibut include:

 - Allergic reaction

-When taken at higher doses, users also report motor skill impairment, and a hangover of sorts the next day.
-Most people report either mild side effects, or no side effects at all, and there are no known interactions with phenibut and other drugs.
+When taken at higher doses (read more about correct Phenibut dosage), users also report motor skill impairment, and a hangover of sorts the next day.
+Most people report either mild side effects, or no side effects at all, and there are no known interactions of Phenibut and other drugs.

 The granddaddy of them all, Adrafinil is one of the most popular and powerful nootropics on the market.
 A precursor to modafinil, which is a powerful stimulant that’s revered for its wakefulness-promoting effect without the side effects associated with other drugs, Adrafinil is converted into modafinil in the liver.

 Studies have suggested that this nootropic helps support memory retention and formation, but it’s used primarily to increase alertness.
 Modafinil is a popular prescription treatment for narcolepsy.